| | |

 What accommodation is provided?

-All accommodation (11 nights on LBL) will be in twin or double rooms at hotels of a high standard (many 4 star, some 5 star) and all meals will be provided, including lunches.
+All accommodation (11/12 nights on LBL, 10 nights on XK-E Pyrenee, 16 on Mycenaean-Minoan Rally) is in twin or double rooms at hotels of a high standard (many 4 star, some 5 star) and virtually all meals are provided, including lunches.

 If we can find one or two other people with the same cars, or some others have already entered, can we enter a team?

-Yes! there will certainly be a Marque Team Trophy, as on the original event (when it was won by the Zundapps!) and a team of three cars entered together earms all a discount of 5%.
-In 2008 the winning team was the Messerschmitt Tigers, closely followed by the Vespa 400s and Zundapps.
+Yes!
+We always encourage teams to contest for the Marque Team Trophy, as on the original LBL (when it was won by the Zundapps!) and a team of three cars entered together earns all a discount of 5%.
+Ecurie Teams, which can be a group of friends, or entrants of the same nationality or whatever excuse you can find for forming a team, also compete for a trophy.
 Team entry costs just 75 euros, that's 25 euros per car.

 How do we follow the route?

-The route will be given out as a list of place names (plus more detailed info for getting in and out of cities) so that you can plot your route on the maps and then follow it - points will be awarded for following the full, correct, route!
+The route will be given out as a list of place names (plus more detailed info for getting in and out of cities) so that you can plot your route on the maps provided at Signing On, and then follow it - points will be awarded for following the full, correct, route!
+All the maps you need are provided as part of the entry fee.

-Included on LBL are visits to places of interest along the route, such as the Boxenstop Museum at Tubingen, Museo Gino Tonutti near Udine, the Mille Miglia Museum at Brescia, Automobil Museum Fritz Busch at Wolfegg, Automuseum Engstingen, the fascinating reconstructed wooden castle of Bachritterburg at Kanzach and the fabulous, fairytale castle of Schloss Lichtenstein - and optional special tests on kart circuits close to the route.
+Included on LBL are visits to places of interest along the route, such as the Boxenstop Museum at Tubingen, the Mille Miglia Museum at Brescia, Automobil Museum Wolfegg, Automuseum Engstingen, the fascinating reconstructed wooden castle of Bachritterburg at Kanzach and the fabulous, fairytale castle of Schloss Lichtenstein - and optional special tests on kart circuits close to the route and on the superb Autodromo di Franciacorta.

 How tight is the timing on the rally?

 There is no strict timing schedule as the event is run as a tour, not a regularity rally.
-However, to enable us to keep track of everyone and send out search parties if any do go missing, we require everyone to clock out during a half-hour window each morning, and to clock in during a one hour window in the evening.
-Each day's route will be approx 200 miles and there will be around 10 hours between the start and finish 'hours'.
+However, to enable us to keep track of everyone and send out search parties if any do go missing, we require everyone to clock out during a half-hour window each morning, and to clock in during a one-hour window in the evening.
+Each day's route is approx 200 miles (slightly less on Micro Marathon and Mycenaean-Minoan Rally) and there are around 10 hours between the start and finish 'hours'.

 Is the rally competitive or not?
 How can we win?